magarena/magarena/release/README.txt

-  beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script wait321 for creating a deck editor and other UI improvements everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  beholder for implementing new cards and general usability improvements johncpatterson for helping to test the Mac startup script wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!